tyleracorn/quartz/content/DnD/Sessions/005-20220706-Goblin_Cave_Fight.md

 Current state is full hp (11)

+### Main Cavern Final Fight
 * The 3 goblins are dead.
 Clarg is left but hasn't quite attacked.
 We don't see the wolf anymore.
 	* We hear a wolf coming from behind us.
 	* Clarg pretty much knocks me out with one hit.
 	* Puss finds a human tied up [[Jedice]]
-	* Fiona kills Clarg
+	* Fiona knocks out Clarg

+### Post Fight Search and Death of Clarg
-* We search
+* We search the area
 	*  I find a letter - orders passed down
 	* We search the crates and find medical supplies and clothing
-	* Near the thrown we find a treasure chest
+	* Near the throne we find a treasure chest
 		* 700 copper
 		* 110 silver
 		* 60 gold
 * We question Clarg
-	* I offer a clean death for information and he says that all he can give us for a clean death is [[Cragma]]
+	* I offer a clean death for information and he says that all he can give us for a clean death is name [[Cragma]]
 		* I give him a clean death

+### Leaving the cave and heading to Phandalin
-* We take a long rest
+* We head out of the cave and take a long rest nect to the river
 * We decide to head to Phandolin
 	* Sildar leaves us to report to the [[DnD/World/Groups/Lords_Alliance]]
 	* We get a room at the #stone_hill